$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Results

-Figure~\ref{fig:div:example1} presents an example of very diverse reactions predicted by \ours.
-For the product in Figure~\ref{fig:div:example1:product}, \ours predicts three different reaction centers: an amide bond (between C:12 and N:11), a nitrogen-carbon bond (between N:7 and C:6) and ester (between O:3 and C:4).
-The patent reported that the target molecule was synthesized from a carboxylic acid derivative and an amine using amide coupling with a widely-used coupling reagent, EDC (Figure~\ref{fig:div:example1:gt}). \ours predicted an acyl chloride-amine reactant pair as the top-1 result (Figure~\ref{fig:div:example1:top1}), a potentially viable and even high yielding synthetic approach.
-It also predicts three reactant pairs from the other two reaction centers as possible routes within the top 4 (Figure~\ref{fig:div:example1:top2} and~\ref{fig:div:example1:top4} at which involve alkylation reactions to form the C:6-N:7 bond; Figure~\ref{fig:div:example1:top3} at which forms the ester linkage between O:3 and C:4).
+Figure~{4c} presents an example of very diverse reactions with diverse reaction centers predicted by {\ours}.
+For the product in Figure~\textbf{4ca}, {\ours} predicts three different reaction centers: an amide bond (between C12 and N11), a nitrogen-carbon bond (between N7 and C6) and ester (between O3 and C2).
+The patent reported that the target molecule was synthesized from a carboxylic acid derivative and an amine using amide coupling with a widely-used coupling reagent, EDC (Figure~\textbf{4cb}). {\ours} predicted an acyl chloride-amine reactant pair as the top-1 result (Figure~\textbf{4cc}), a potentially viable and even high yielding synthetic approach.
+It also predicts three reactant pairs from the other two reaction centers as possible routes within the top 4 (Figure~\textbf{4cd} and \textbf{4cf} at which involve alkylation reactions to form the C6-N7 bond; Figure~\textbf{4ce} at which forms the ester linkage between O3 and C2).

-To further investigate the molecular similarities among the predicted reactants, we calculated reaction similarities.
-For two possible reactions of a product \molp, for example, $R_1$: $\mol_1+ \mol_2 \rightarrow \molp$ and $R_2$: $\mol_3+ \mol_4 \rightarrow \molp$, the similarity between these two reactions is calculated as follows:
+We also analyzed the reaction diversity by comparing the number of reaction centers in products with high reaction diversity and low reaction diversity.
+For each product, the diversity of its predicted reactions is represented by the distribution of all pairwise similarities of its predicted reactions, that is, lower reaction similarities indicate higher reaction diversity.
+Please note that the reaction similarity is only applicable to two reactions that share the same product.
+Therefore, the product is not considered in the similarity calculation.
+Formally, for reaction $R_1$: $\mol_1+ \mol_2 \rightarrow \molp$ and reaction $R_2$: $\mol_3+ \mol_4 \rightarrow \molp$, the similarity between $R_1$ and $R_2$ was calculated as follows,

-where $\text{sim}_m()$ is a similarity function over molecules.
-We used Tanimoto coefficient over 2,048-bit Morgan fingerprints as $\text{sim}_m()$.
-For each product, we calculated its all pairwise reaction similarities among all its top-10 reactions, and used the distribution of the reaction similarities to measure reaction diversity, that is, lower reaction similarities indicate higher reaction diversity.
-We clustered the products according to their reaction similarity distributions using the K-means clustering algorithm in Euclidean distances.
-Figure~\ref{fig:heatmap} presents the clustering results.